 The handbook gives photographers advice on how to take good photos of EU-funded projects.
 It contains some basic rules to be followed, not only on the angle and focus of the images but also on issues such as resolution, copyright and respecting EU visibility guidelines.
 The publication also includes guidelines for projects, with many examples of good and bad photos and ideas of how they can be used.

-This publication describes the various funding opportunities available to stakeholders in the partner countries in the Southern and Eastern Neighbourhood regions in simple language.
+This publication describes the various funding opportunities available to stakeholders in the partner countries of the Southern and Eastern Neighbourhood.

 Are you present on social media channels such as Facebook, Twitter and Linked In?

 Yes, very much so.
 And you are more than welcome to join our Facebook page, follow us on Twitter, and join our group on LinkedIn.
 And, please, do share and invite your friends.
 They might be interested in our news too.

 Where can I find the EU Neighbourhood Info Centre banner?